commerce-codeitforward/Components-For-Salesforce-Commerce-Cloud/common/SingleRelatedList/README.md

-# Cybersource - B2B / B2C Commerce for LWR
+# Single Related List Component for LWR
 This component can be used on any Record Detail Page to display 1 Child Object of the Detail Record.
 There are a few configuration options outline below.
 The component uses a Datatable to display the related records.
-This columns in the Datatable are configured using a FieldSet of your choosing.
-YOu will be able to select it from the related objects Field Set metadata.
+This columns in the Datatable are configured using a Field Set of your choosing.
+You will be able to select it from the related objects Field Set metadata.

 Install instructions: